abelemlih/weather_fit/README.md

 # Weather Fit: for the weather confused!

-weatherFit is an [Ionic](https://ionicframework.com/) application that help users choose their attire for the day.
+weatherFit is an [Ionic](https://ionicframework.com/) application that helps users choose their attire for the day.
 The app generates choices for tops, bottoms, and shoes that match the weather of the day.

 ### Getting Started